KyleAMathews/blog/src/pages/2023-09-08---some-notes-on-local-first-development/index.md

 We’ve shifted from Rails-type server-rendered apps, to single-page-apps powered by APIs.
 A core lesson from this transition is that while standard REST and GraphQL APIs are very easy to get started with for solving client/server sync, they require significant effort and skill to scale and refine and they struggle with use-cases like multiplayer and offline support.

 Sync engines are a robust database-grade syncing technology to ensure that data is consistent and up-to-date.
-It’s an ecosystem-wide refactor talented groups are exploring to attempt to simplify the application stack.
+It’s an ecosystem-wide refactor that many talented groups are exploring to attempt to simplify the application stack.

+Assuming they succeed, they'll provide a solid substrate for new types of framework that can rely on local data and rock solid sync.

 ## Will Most Rich Client Apps Use Local-First?